gvwilson/thirdbit/src/fiction/santas/index.md

 swallowed hard,
 and stuck out a green tongue.

+"Nice,"
+Finner judged,
+nodding.
+"You have a real two-tone effect going with that one."

+"Thans.
-"When we break out,"
+When we break out,"
-de continued,
+Zubi continued,
-setting aside the rest of the jello,
+setting aside the rest of der jello,
 "The first thing I'm going to make is a bicycle.
 A real bicycle,
 not a toy one,